 Sculpture & Expanded Practice

-The Sculpture & Expanded Practice Department has an established reputation for producing exciting, innovative and successful artists.
-There are a wide variety of materials, processes and contexts to engage with while studying Sculpture at NCAD.
-We offer a creative studio and work-shop environment for making and exploring contemporary art, and value experimentation and the development of unique creative voices.
+Sculpture & Expanded Practice offers a creative studio and workshop environment for making and exploring contemporary art.
+There are a wide variety of materials, processes and contexts to engage with while studying Sculpture at NCAD where we value experimentation and the development of unique creative voices.
+The department has a celebrated reputation for producing exciting, innovative and successful artists.

 What will I study?

-You will learn through doing, reflecting and responding as you create objects and forms across traditional materials like wood, metal, plaster and combined materials, as well as other less traditional or ‘immaterial’ forms such as video, sound, performance and participatory art.
+In this department you will learn through doing, reflecting and responding as you create objects and forms across traditional materials like wood, metal, plaster and combined materials as well as other less traditional or ‘immaterial’ forms like video, sound, performance and participatory art.
 You will be challenged to embrace or reject new ideas and methods of transforming the solid and the social.
-Students are supported to create ambitious and challenging projects, engage with spaces beyond the gallery, and learn the professional skills of an artist.
+In Sculpture, students are supported to create ambitious and challenging projects, engage with spaces beyond the gallery and the campus, and learn the professional skills to be an artist.

 Year 1